-With this in mind, our historian in residence, Jamie Harris, has compiled a fascinating lookback on the history of Digbeth as we prepare to bring trams back to its streets of the area with the Birmingham Eastside Extension.
+With this in mind, our historian in residence, Jamie Harris, has compiled a fascinating lookback on the history of Digbeth as we prepare to bring trams back to its streets in the area with the Birmingham Eastside extension.

 In his 1902 ‘History of the Corporation of Birmingham’, the historian Charles Anthony Vince wrote how Digbeth High Street was the ‘most ancient street in the City’.
 He was right and as the Midland Metro Alliance is building a tramway through the area we are learning and uncovering much about its hidden history.
 Digbeth has changed a lot over the years going from being the most prosperous area of Birmingham to today’s prominence as the Creative Quarter of the city.
 There is a fascinating history to uncover before, during and after these milestones.